keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-part-1.md

 This _lifting_ of functions that `map()` performs is _coherent across contexts_.
 With `map()` you can apply `f: A => B` to any `List[A]` just as you can any `IO[A]`.
 The results of both operations are predictable: your `List[A]` maps to `List[B]` and your `IO[A]` maps to `IO[B]`.

 How would you consume the term produced by `Future[A]` or `Option[A]`?
-You would also use a Functor.
+You would also use a functor.

-What this enables is your function `f: A => B` to be used with any Functor regardless of its specific effects.
+What this enables is your function `f: A => B` to be used with any functor regardless of its specific effects.
 Your function `f: A => B` is immediately reusable across all contexts and can be unit tested in isolation  of effects.

-### Why does the Functor's `map()` function return `F[B]`?
+### Why does the `map()` function return `F[B]`?

 Recall that contexts generally do not permit extracting terms.
 Think for a moment: what does extracting the term mean if you’re using a context like `Option[A]`?
 What about `Future[A]`?
 Would their effects change how extraction of the term would work?

 Extracting _the_ term from `List[A]` flatly doesn't make sense as it has the effect of an unknown number of instances.

-Because there is no way to generalize extracting a term from a context, Functors don’t allow you to operate on contexts in such a way that an instance of the term can "escape" them.
+Because there is no way to generalize extracting a term from a context, functors don’t allow you to operate on contexts in such a way that an instance of the term can "escape" them.

 Most importantly, by keeping all operations against terms within their context, the context’s specific effects remain abstracted.
 Asynchronous operations with `Future[A]` remain asynchronous, the length of `List[A]` remains unknown, and `Option[A]` may or may not be present.